hmgu-itg/challenge/README.md

     - Write a command or script to remove duplicate positions in a VCF such as [this one](data/duplicates.vcf.gz), independently of their alleles.
 The positions can be duplicated an arbitrary number of times.
 Write code to keep the first, last and a random record among each set of duplicated records.
     - Same question, but make duplicate detection allele-specific.
 When it finds such an exact duplicate, your code should remove all of the corresponding records.
 2. How do you produce a VCF file without any samples using `bcftools`?
-3. You are the curator of a dataset with a very strict privacy policy in place.
+3. You are the curator of a genotype dataset with a very strict privacy policy in place.
 In particular, it should be impossible to tell, given access to a person's genetic data, whether they were part of your study by looking at a dataset you provided.
 A collaborator is asking you for some data to run tests on their code.
 What information can you safely contribute from your study?
-4. How do you convert a gzipped VCF to the `bimbam` format? (you may choose to script a solution yourself or not)
+4. How do you convert a gzipped VCF to the `bimbam` format? (you may choose to script a solution yourself, or not)
 5. A user sends you a small number of chromosome and positions in build 38 that they want to know the rsID of.
     - What is missing from their request?
 What kind of unexpected output can they expect?
     - Given [this file](data/rand.chrpos.txt), honour their request using the Ensembl REST API.